mathewbarlow/python_notebooks/README.md

 <b> Shallow Water Model folder </b>

 This folder contains notebooks and data for a shallow water model and some idealized experiments.
+The code and experiment set was originally programed in MATLAB by Robin Hogan and translated to python by Paul Connolly.

 <img width="500" src="images/cyclone_in_westerly_loop.gif" loop=infinite>